 Growing older doesn’t come without some challenges, but Lina takes them in stride and is hoping for a family who will do the same.
-She may have some decreased vision and hearing but it doesn’t seem to affect her.
-Several years ago, Lina suffered a back injury due to IVDD (intervertebral disc disease) which left her incontinent.
+She may have some mild cataracts, but for now, it doesn’t seem to affect her.
+Several years ago, Lina suffered a back injury due to IVDD (intervertebral disc disease) which left her partially incontinent.
 She needs to be taken out for frequent potty breaks (about every 2-3 hours during the day) and she may still have occasional accidents inside, but her foster family will tell you what works to minimize accidents.
 Lina would love a family who doesn’t care about some dribbling here and there from time to time.
-Due to her IVDD, a single-level home would be ideal and she must never be allowed to jump on or off furniture; it’s best if she is lifted.
+Due to her IVDD, a single-level home would be ideal.
+She should also be accompanied when getting on or off furniture; it’s best if she is lifted.

-Lina has several allergies.
+Lina had a test that identified some allergies.
 Currently, she is fed a combination of homemade food and Freshpet to keep them under control.
 It’s possible she can be transitioned to only FreshPet which her foster family is working on.
-Lina also receives daily supplements and a monthly Cytopoint injection which should be continued in her forever home.
+Lina also receives daily supplements, which would ideally be continued in her forever home.
 She has received Cytopoint injections for allergies in the past, but currently does not require it.
 Lina is an assertive alpha female and doesn’t share food or toys well with other dogs.
-If you feel your resident small-medium sized dog might be a good fit, let us know more about your dog’s personality and how you would keep everyone safe.
-No larger dogs and no cats in Lina’s forever home please.
+If you feel your resident dog might be a good fit, let us know more about your dog’s personality and how you would keep everyone safe.
+No small dogs and no cats in Lina’s forever home please.

 Due to Lina’s previous back injury, walking on firm surfaces is best for her hind-end stability.
 She loves walking when it’s not too hot, and keeping her active with a strong core will help with her back health.
 Due to her incontinence, it would be best for Lina to have someone who is home most of the time.
 She could be left alone for up to four hours at a time but, if you ask her, she’d much rather try coming to work with you!
 She can be a bit vocal at first but should settle.
 Hey, it’s a solid option if you don’t work from home.